Access 05.15.07

 I spent a pleasant morning at Sea Park Elementary School, a small learning community of about 300 students in a spotless facility.
 I encourage those who are interested in the advantages of a neighborhood school to contact the Principal, Ms. Ena Leiba, and arrange for a personal tour.
 BTW, I'm a Sea Park alumnus.

-TITUSVILLE, FLORIDA – The office of Tyler Winik, the local high school senior who has been an outspoken, unpaid lobbyist for alcohol legislation reform, released the following statement on May 1, 2007:
+Press Release TITUSVILLE, FLORIDA The office of Tyler Winik, the local high school senior who has been an outspoken, unpaid lobbyist for alcohol legislation reform, released the following statement on May 1, 2007:

 "On Monday, April 30th, 2007, Caleb McKinney was sentenced to 30 days in jail, followed by 11 months probation, 25 hours of community service, and random testing to see if Mr. McKinney continues to consume alcohol as he is underage.